nikaakin/configs-and-commands/i3-config/README.md

 # I3 setup:
+I3 is a tiling window manager, completely written from scratch.
+The target platforms are GNU/Linux and BSD operating systems, our code is Free and Open Source Software (FOSS) under the BSD license.

 ## Usage:

--Put `config` and `i3status.conf` in `~/.config/i3/` directory.
+- Put `config` and `i3status.conf` in `~/.config/i3/` directory.
--Put `picom.conf` in `~/.config/picom/` directory.
+- Put `picom.conf` in `~/.config/picom/` directory.

 #### More info what each of them are:

 - `config` is main config file for i3wm.
-There are all keyboard variations and more stuff about i3vm workflow (as well as loading the statusbar, setting background image, switching languages and so on.)
+There are all keyboard variations and more stuff for i3vm setup (as well as loading the statusbar, setting background image, switching languages and so on.)
-- `i3status.conf` is configuration about status what is displayed there and how.
+- `i3status.conf` is configuration about status bar.
-- `picom.conf` includes configuration for i3wm composition package picom.
-In my case vs code had split second flash of white screen each time switching window to it. this configuration fixes it and add more smooth animations.
+- `picom.conf` includes configuration for i3wm composition package `picom`.
+In my case VScode had split second flash of white screen each time switching window to it. this configuration fixes it and adds more smooth animations.

 #### Debugging: